 Oh, pancakes.
 What a beautiful creation.
-But the problem is, with Great Pancakes comes Great Amounts of Calories, usually from all of those indulgent toppings!
+But the problem is that pancakes often contain a lot of calories, usually from all of those indulgent toppings!

-A really great food to incorporate into your diet is chilli.
-Capsaicin, the spicy chemical in a chilli, has been proven to improve your health - they activate cell receptors in the intestinal lining, which creates a reaction that lowers the risk of tumours.
+A really great food to incorporate into your diet is chili.
+Capsaicin, the spicy chemical in a chili, has been proven to improve your health—they activate cell receptors in the intestinal lining, which creates a reaction that lowers the risk of tumors.
 Spicy foods are also great for helping you to lose weight, as the increase satiety, which means that you'll feel fuller after eating a smaller portion.
-Chillies can also help to fight fat build up and shrink fat tissue, because of the beneficial protein changes capsaicin triggers in the body.
-Ive found that pancakes filled with chilli and onion are absolutely delicious.
-But don't just take my word for it - try it for yourself!
+Chilis can also help to fight fat build-up and shrink fat tissue, because of the beneficial protein changes capsaicin triggers in the body.
+I've found that pancakes filled with chili and onion are absolutely delicious.
+But don't just take my word for it—try it for yourself!

-If you don't like chilli and/or onion, don't worry - the pancakes alone are also delicious, if you want to pick your own toppings.
+If you don't like chili and/or onion, don't worry—the pancakes alone are also delicious, if you want to pick your own toppings.
 Full nutritional information is available at the bottom of this page.

 - Weigh out the flour in a bowl, and measure 150ml of milk in a measuring jug.
 Add two egg whites to the jug, and whisk with a fork until combined.